dan-bart/merging_rebasing_wiki/rebasing.md

 ```

 Advantages
-- In addition to "git merge" it essentially allows collaboration among coworkers.
+- In addition to 'git merge' it essentially allows collaboration among coworkers.
 + Linear history is beneficial for your colleagues as they are discovering your content.
 They do not need to figure out complex merging history.
 + Rebasing makes the search for mistakes (debugging) more user friendly and it does not create additional unnecessary commits.